 There are several vehicle models in which seatback failure is a routine occurrence and automakers are aware of these serious defects:

 - Ford Motor Company has been aware of dangerous seats for over 30 years.
 This deadly problem was investigated by Ford in 1992, and the outcome was that the seats cause serious harm in the event of rear-end collisions.
-Ford did not make any design changes to combat the seriousness of the seat back failure.
+Ford did not make any design changes to combat the seriousness of seat back failures.
 Our law firm has seen first-hand evidence of weak seatbacks in the Ford Escort and Ford Explorer models.

-- GM knew, as early as 1966, that seat strength is directly related to occupant safety in a rear impact collision.
-They have known that the occupant survival depends largely upon a front seat structure that holds the passenger in an upright position, and yet, they have not upgraded their seats.
+- GM knew, as early as 1966, that seat strength is directly related to occupant safety in a rear-impact collision.
+They have known that the occupant’s survival depends largely upon a front seat structure that holds the passenger in an upright position, and yet, they have not upgraded their seats.
 A leading GM engineer, David C. Viano, in a 1994 internal GM study, projected that 376 to 470 lives could be saved each year and estimated that improvements would prevent 1,000 serious injuries each year in rear-end collisions if the company strengthened its seat backs.

-- DaimlerChrysler has been known to have seats collapse as well.
+- Daimler Chrysler has been known to have seats collapse as well.
 In 2001, a mother, one of our clients, was driving one of the manufacturer’s minivans and was ejected from her seat during a crash due to a seat back collapse.
-The collapsed seat caused the mother to fatally strike her 8-month old child, who was in a car seat behind her.
-In 1999, a woman was rendered quadriplegic after an accident in which the driver’s seat recliner bracket of a DaimlerChrysler Dodge Ram Pickup broke.
-This caused the seat to collapse backwards and eject the woman out of her seat, striking her head on the roof of the cab.
+The collapsed seat caused the mother to fatally strike her 8-month-old child, who was in a car seat behind her.
+In 1999, a woman was rendered quadriplegic after an accident in which the driver’s seat recliner bracket of a Daimler Chrysler Dodge Ram Pickup broke.
+This caused the seat to collapse backward and eject the woman out of her seat, striking her head on the roof of the cab.
 This structural weakness exists in all 1995, 1996, and 1997 Dodge Ram extended cab models.

 - Cars equipped with bucket seats and/or split bench seats have a higher risk for seat back failure.
 These models have been known to bend or collapse in rear-end collisions.
-They are unable to safely withstand impacts, even in a collision occurring at a speed as low as a 15 mph.
+They are unable to safely withstand impacts, even in a collision occurring at a speed as low as 15 mph.